-Autumn has officially arrived and with it the need to maintain your home for two very good reasons.
-One, to efficiently keep out the colder, wetter weather and two, to prevent common autumn pests.
+The colder months have officially arrived and with it the need to maintain your home for two very good reasons.
+One, to efficiently keep out the colder, wetter weather and two, to prevent the common autumn and winter pests.

 Both these reasons make good financial sense too.